As a freelance web designer, it’s easy to go from feast to famine.

 Whatever the price of the job is what you get paid as a freelancer.

-Angel List is a job board made specifically for startups.
+Well Found formerly, Angel List, is a job board made specifically for startups.

 Like most job boards it prioritizes full-time jobs but you can use the search function to filter freelance web design projects.